Robert C. Ransom

 When the material balance equation for hydrocarbon is multiplied by the true vertical thickness of the hydrocarbon-bearing layer, either side of this equation produces the volume of hydrocarbon per unit area at in situ conditions of temperature and pressure.

 Finally, for the evaluation of Rwe , and Swt in turn, both Rw and Rwb must be known.
 In the event neither Rw nor Rwb is known, these values most often can be estimated by interactive computer graphics from a crossplot of Rwa ( or Cwa ) versus Clayiness (% clay) as shown in Figure 5 , from Ransom (1995), where clayiness is estimated by appropriate clay-shale indicators.
-Rwa is determined by dividing Rt by Ft where Ft = 1.0 / ( Swtϕt ) m2 and Ft has resolved to 1.0 / (ϕt m1 ) because Swt always is 1.0 for this determination.
-In a figure such as Figure 5, Rwa values from zones known to be or believed to be 100% water-filled often describe a trend or curve identified as an Rwz trend where hydrocarbon saturation is zero.
-Once the Rwz trend has been established it can be extrapolated to 0% clay for Rw , and extrapolated to 100% clay for Rwb , at in situ conditions.
+Rwa is determined by dividing Rt by Ft where Ft = 1.0 / ( Swtϕt ) m2 and Ft has resolved to 1.0 / t m1 ) because Swt always is 1.0 for the determination or Rw and Rwb .
+The value for exponent m1 should be the same value of m that will be used for the final interpretation.
+The value of Rt may be taken from wireline tools or measured while drilling.
+As pointed out earlier, the measured Rt should be corrected for environmental conditions and measuring-tool characteristics.
+In a figure such as Figure 5 , Rwa values from zones known to be or believed to be 100% water-filled often describe a trend or curve identified as an Rwz trend or curve identifiedas an Rwz trend where hydrocarbon saturation is zero.
+This trend can take virtually any curvature, steep, convex, concave, or flat, depending on the layering and isotropical resistivity relationship between Rw and Rwb .
+If the clay minerals within the reservoir bed are detrital, they almost always will have similar electrical properties to the surrounding clay shales.
+However, the clays found within a reservoir bed can be different from the clays surrounding the bed, particularly if the clays within the bed are authigenic, i.e. detrital minerals that have dissolved and re-formed in place as pore-lining crystals.
+If the difference in electrical properties is measurable, a dog-leg can appear in the described trend.
+The trend, however, is important for saturation analysis only throughout the reservoir beds.
+It is important that the electrical behavior and clay-indicator behavior of clays be consistent and repeatable.
+Once the Rwz trend has been established within the reservoir beds it can be extrapolated to 0% clay for Rw , and extrapolated to 100% clay for Rwb at in situ conditions.
 These values of Rw , Rwb , and Rwz have been estimated from preliminary formation factor and clay indicator information and are subject to examination by the analyst.

-It is interesting to note, however, that from Figure 5 alone, once an acceptable Rwz trend has been established
+It is interesting to note, however, that from Figure 5 alone, once an acceptable Rwz trend has been established, that generalizes Rwe , estimated water saturation can be previewed by

-It can be seen here that Swtn can be estimated independently of porosity, m , even Rw , in terms of clayiness.
+It can be seen here that the previewed value of Swtn can be estimated independently of porosity, m , even Rw , and Rwb , all in terms of an estimated input value for clayiness at each specific depth.
 The value of exponent n lies between its minimum value of m, corrected or as established above, and its maximum value determined from irreducible water saturation.
-Furthermore, unlike Eq.(4b), once exponent n has been established, Swt can be calculated directly from Eq.(4c)and there is no need for the iteration process described above or as seen in Figure 4.
+Furthermore, unlike the more rigorous Eq.(4b), once exponent n has been established, Swt can be previewed or estimated directly from Eq.(4c).
+A cautionary note appears in APPENDIX (C).

 A CLARIFYING CONCEPT OF ARCHIE'S RESISTIVITY RELATIONSHIPS AND PARAMETERS.